-- Secure the machine against rolling. - 2.
-Prepare for hitching up: - Remove the coupling bolt (non-automatic bolt-type coupling) - Open the hitch, i.e. it must be prepared for coupling (automatic bolt-type coupling) - - until the bolt-type coupling engages in the drawbar lug (automatic bolt-type coupling) - 4.
-Secure the tractor against accidental starting and rolling. - 5.
+- 1. Secure the machine against rolling. - 2.
+Prepare for hitching up: - Remove the coupling bolt (non-automatic bolt-type coupling) - Open the hitch, i.e. it must be prepared for coupling (automatic bolt-type coupling) - 3.
+Reverse the tractor and approach the machine, such that tractor and machine can be coupled by means of the coupling bolt (non-automatic bolt-type coupling) - until the bolt-type coupling engages in the drawbar lug (automatic bolt-type coupling).

+- 4. Secure the tractor against accidental starting and rolling. - 5.
 Check that the connection is secure after coupling: - Secure the inserted coupling bolt by positive locking (non-automatic bolt-type coupling) - Check whether the automatic bolt-type coupling is locked (control pin, end position of operating lever, etc.) - 6.
 Connect the supply lines. - 7.
 Lift the supporting leg to transport position. - 8.
 Release the parking brake of the machine.